cauliyang/cauliyang.github.io/content/posts/022-cuda-configuration-for-rust-and-cpp/index.md

 draft: false
 ---

-## Deep Learning Inference
+## 1. Deep Learning Inference

-Nowadays, Rust and C++ are raising in deep learning due to their efficiency even though Python is the most popular programming language.
+Currently, both Rust and C++ are emerging as noteworthy contenders in the realm of deep learning, primarily due to their efficiency despite Python's prevailing dominance in model training.
-Python still dominates training of models but inferior in inferencing, especially in cross-platform environment.
-Large Language Model (LLM) prevulate since ChatGPT comes out.
-Every company and research group are competing and mining "glod" in LLM, which generates "lots of" so called LLMs.
-However, not every LLM is useful and valuable.

-In addition, Larger image generation models like stable diffusion attacts individuals' focus as well.
+While Python continues to commandeer the training phase, it lags in performance during inference.
+Large Language Models (LLMs), such as ChatGPT, have burgeoned since their inception, instigating a competitive frenzy among corporations and research organizations alike.
+This has led to an explosion of various LLMs, although not all exhibit equal utility or value.

+Furthermore, expansive image generation models, such as stable diffusion and midjourney, are capturing considering attention.
-Both LLMs and Big image generation models share one attributes: billions of parameters sized with GB unit.
+Both LLMs and these advanced image generators possess a common characteristic: they are engineered with billions of parameters, occupying gigabytes of memory.

-Privacy is another significant concerns for us who want to use LLM.
+Privacy remains a paramount concern for users of LLMs.
-We do not want our data is "steal" by these models without pay.
+The prevailing sentiment is a reluctance to have our data harvested by these computational behemoths without compensation.
-Recently, llama is an open source LLM, which aim to compete with ChatGPT.
-Considering privacy, the best solution is to run the model in our own device.
-Nevertheless, not everyone has a powerful CPU not mentioned GPU.
-Hence, the community urgent to achieve extreme speed when running the models.
+Recent open-source entrants like llama aim to challenge established players like ChatGPT while prioritizing user privacy.
+The optimal course of action in terms of privacy is to operate these models on personal devices.
+However, the hardware constraints, particularly the lack of powerful CPUs or GPUs, pose a challenge.
+Therefore, there is an urgent impetus within the community to optimize model execution speed.
-[llama.cpp], which inference framework written in C/C++ and use optimized skills, including SIMD, quantization, mixed precision, GPU, and **cross-platform**, as many as possible, handle the necessity
+The [llama.cpp] inference framework, written in C/C++ and utilizing advanced techniques like SIMD, quantization, mixed precision, and acceleration for different backend (GPU, MKL, etc.), addresses this need.
-The open source community contributes popular models inferenced via [llama.cpp], which allows everyone run LLM in our own devices.
+Contributions from the open-source community have enabled popular models to be inferenced via [llama.cpp], thereby democratizing access to LLMs across various devices.

-[llama.cpp] and C++ are great, but Rust still has its own space.
-Rust is super suitable for WebAssembly and create Web Application or GUI application [^1].
+While C++ and [llama.cpp] off sbstantial benefits, Rust carves out its own niche, particularly excelling in WebAssembly and the development of web or GUI application[^1].
-Additionally, there are some excellent pure Rust deep learning framework including [dfdx], [burn], and [candle], and they are envoled quickly and are able to be cross-platform with different accerlated backend.
+Server nascent yet rapidly evolving deep learning framework, such as [dfdx], [burn], and [candle], are implemented purely in Rust and offer cross-platform compatibility with various accerlated backends.

-In summary, we can use [llama.cpp] or Rust to deploy the model when we finish training steps.
-It enables large deep learning models to be accessible for everyone and every device.

-My own device is MacBook Pro M1 so that I connect to a remote HPC to use CUDA.
-The HPC's information is shown in the figure below.
+In summary, upon completion of the model training phase, deployment can be effectively handled by either llama.cpp or Rust-based solutions.
+This facilitates the accessibility of large-scale deep learning models across an array of devices and platforms.
+As for my personal setup, I utilize a MacBook Pro with an M1 chip and rely on a remote High-Performance Computing (HPC) cluster for CUDA capabilities.
+Further details about the HPC setup are delineated in the subsequent figure.

 ![hpc](imgs/hpc.png "HPC")

-## Check your CUDA driver version
+## 2. Check your CUDA driver version

-Unfortunately, I still meet some problems when I try to config CUDA environment in a high processing computer (HPC).
+Unfortunately, I continue to encounter issues while attempting to configure the CUDA environment on a High-Performance Computing (HPC) cluster.
-The blog will record how I resolve the problems without admin right.
+This blog post will chronicle my journey to surmount these obstacles without administrative right.

-To configure CUDA for Rust and C++, we need to ensure that the necessary CUDA libraries and headers are properly installed.
+In order to establish a functional CUDA environment for both Rust and C++, it's imperative to confirm that all requisite CUDA libraries and headers are correctly installed.
-The build system is set up to link against them.
+Subsequently, the build system must be configured to link against these specific libraries.
-Additionally, we may need to specify the appropriate compiler flags and paths for CUDA integration.
+Moreover, it may be necessary to delineate the appropriate compiler flags and paths to facilitate seamless CUDA integration.
-To configure CUDA for Rust and C++, make sure to install CUDA libraries and headers properly.
-Also, set up your build system to link against them and specify the necessary compiler flags and paths for CUDA integration.

-For example, my device
+For illustrative purposes, consider my personal device configuration:

 ```bash
 nvidia-smi